Another small interest rate hike will still hit your wallet

-"30-year mortgage rates are expected anywhere from mid-3s to low 4s versus the sub-3% rates we saw in 2021," Harrison explained.
-"As rates rise, it is good to reevaluate paying down any liabilities, particularly those with variable interest rates such as credit card and [Home Equity Line of Credit] debt."
+"As rates rise, it is good to reevaluate paying down any liabilities, particularly those with variable interest rates such as credit card and [home equity line of credit] debt," Harrison said.

-One thing that could be seen as a plus for savers is that they will earn more on their cash deposits, but with inflation surging, it might not be the benefit some would otherwise expect.
+One thing that could be seen as a plus for savers is that they will earn more on their cash deposits, but while inflation remains elevated, it might not be the benefit some would otherwise expect.

 "It'll adversely affect older people as they won't be able to get anywhere near the rate of inflation on their savings accounts," Peter Morici, an economist and professor at the University of Maryland, told FOX Business.